thetianshuhuang/l2o/README.md

 - Training with model split between different GPUs

 ## Known Problems
-- some systems may be up to 2x slower than others, even with identical GPUs, sufficient RAM, and roughly equivalent CPUs.
+- Some systems may be up to 2x slower than others, even with identical GPUs, sufficient RAM, and roughly equivalent CPUs.
 I believe this is due to some kernel launch inefficiency or CUDA/TF configuration problem.
+- Sometimes, training will "NaN" out, and turn all optimizer weights to NaN.
+There is supposed to be a guard preventing NaN gradient updates from being committed, but it doesn't seem to be fully working.

+## Todos
+- Add optimizer export, quick loading.
+Optimizer export should export the final checkpoint and a file with just optimizer config; other information (i.e. training metadata) should be stored in a separate json.
+Config needed: ```policy/*```, ```strategy/validation_warmup * strategy/validation_unroll```, ```strategy/validaton_warmup_rate```.